Determining Distributions of Security Means for WSNs based on the Model of a Neighbourhood Watch: Related Works

-In the publication \cite{onat2008generating} the authors relied on three different constraints.
-The proximity constraint that is closely related to the PA by \cite{jorgic2004localized} ensures that each node is placed close to previously placed nodes increasing the likeliness for the resulting graph of being connected.
-Each node after the first node has to be placed within an approximated radius of at least one previously placed node.
+In \cite{onat2008generating} the authors relied on three different constraints.
+The proximity constraint which is closely related to the PA by \cite{jorgic2004localized}.
+It ensures that each node is placed close to previously placed nodes increasing the likeliness for the resulting graph to be connected.
+Each node successive to the first node has to be placed within an approximated radius of previously placed nodes.
 The radius is estimated based on further desired graph properties.
-The actual radius that is used to decide whether two nodes in the graph are connected is then determined as the $\frac{N\cdot d_{\text{avg}}}{2}$th shortest edge with $N$ the number of nodes in the graph and $d_{\text{avg}}$ the average node degree.
-Therefore, it should be checked whether the resulting graph is connected.
-The second constraint used in \cite{onat2008generating} is the maximum degree constraint that accepts the placement of a new node only if it does not increase the degree of the already placed nodes above a given maximum value.
+As with the PA, the radius constraining the node placement increases the likeliness of receiving islands of strongly clustered nodes.
+The actual radius used to decide whether two nodes in the graph are connected is determined as the $\frac{N\cdot d_{\text{avg}}}{2}$th shortest edge with $N$ the number of nodes in the graph and $d_{\text{avg}}$ the average node degree.
+Therefore, resulting graphs are not guaranteed to be connected.
+The second constraint used in \cite{onat2008generating} is the maximum degree constraint.
+It accepts the placement of a new node only if it does not increase the degree of the already placed nodes above a given maximum value.
 The third and last constraint was named the coverage constraint.
 With the coverage constraint, a new node location is only accepted if it extends the area that will be covered by the nodes of the graph sufficiently.
-Regarding the proximity constraint by \acite{onat2008generating}, a minimal distance in between nodes equal to the $\lambda$ in $\lambda$-precision graphs is considered.
+Regarding the proximity constraint \cite{onat2008generating}, a minimal distance in between nodes equal to the $\lambda$ in $\lambda$-precision graphs is considered.
 But the paper merely employs the distance to avoid that two nodes will be placed on the same coordinate instead of utilising $\lambda$ for a better spatial node distribution.
-Hence, proposed centre node based algorithms from \cite{onat2008generating} are:
+Hence, proposed centre node based algorithms from \cite{onat2008generating} are:\\